tedneward/Azgaarnoth/Classes/Bard.md

 Your choice grants you features at 3rd level and again at 6th and 14th level.

 ## Expertise
+*3rd-level bard feature*

-At 3rd level, choose two of your skill proficiencies.
+Choose two of your skill proficiencies.
 Your proficiency bonus is doubled for any ability check you make that uses either of the chosen proficiencies.

 At 10th level, you can choose another two skill proficiencies to gain this benefit.

+## Bardic Versatility
+*4th-level bard feature*

+Whenever you reach a level in this class that grants the Ability Score Improvement feature, you can do one of the following, representing a change in focus as you use your skills and magic:

+* Replace one of the skills you chose for the Expertise feature with one of your other skill proficiencies that isn't benefiting from Expertise.
+* Replace one cantrip you learned from this class's Spellcasting feature with another cantrip from the bard spell list.

 ## Ability Score Improvement
+*4th-level bard feature*

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 ## Font of Inspiration